 92. The explanations given of the movement of inert bodies naturally apply to all the spontaneous effects.
 The noises, though stronger than the table rappings, have the same cause; objects are thrown or displaced by the same force that raises any object soever.
 A circumstance comes in here to the support of this theory.
 It might be asked, Where is the medium in this case?
-The spirits have told us that, in such cases, there is always some one whose power is exercised against his will.
+The spirits have told us that, in such cases, there is always some one whose power is exercised and the support of the spirits have told us that, in such cases, there is always some one whose power is exercised and the support of this theory.
 Spontaneous manifestations are very rarely produced in isolated places; they almost always take place in inhabited houses, and through the presence of certain persons who exercise an influence without desiring it; these persons are real mediums, who themselves are ignorant of it, and whom, for that reason, we call natural mediums; they are to other mediums what natural somnambulists are to magnetic somnambulists, and quite as curious to observe.